shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-explorer-tutorial.md

   useEffect(() => {
     getSupply();
   }, []);

-  async function getSupply() {
+  // Use connection to get the supply and the number of vote accounts async function getSupply() {
     const url = clusterApiUrl("devnet").replace("api", "explorer-api");
     const connection = new Connection(url, "finalized");